J-Kistner/nvim/README.md

 ## Config
     It uses both a manual config ( mconfig/ ) and lazy config ( config ) to make it easier to seporate things.

-## Additional features
-    - Contains a custom live grep from TJ DeVries